-Georgia man to be executed for 1997 killing of police officer
+Georgia man executed for 1997 killing of police officer

-ATLANTA Georgia on Wednesday plans to execute a man who opened fire on Atlanta police with an AR-15 rifle in 1997, killing one officer and critically wounding another after they had given his intoxicated girlfriend a ride home.
+ATLANTA (Reuters) - The state of Georgia on Wednesday executed a man who opened fire on Atlanta police with an AR-15 rifle in 1997, killing one officer and critically wounding another after they had given his intoxicated girlfriend a ride home.

-Gregory Paul Lawler, 63, is scheduled to be executed by injection at 7 p.m.
-EDT at a state prison in Jackson.
-The execution would be the seventh this year in Georgia, matching Texas for the most death sentences carried out in a state in 2016, according to data from the non-profit Death Penalty Information Center.
+Gregory Paul Lawler, 63, died by lethal injection at 11:49 p.m. at a state prison in Jackson, Georgia Attorney General Sam Olens said in a statement.

+The execution was the seventh this year in Georgia, matching Texas for the most death sentences carried out in a U.S. state in 2016, according to the Death Penalty Information Center.

-There have been 16 executions in the United States in 2016, compared to 28 last year, the center's data shows.
+There have been 17 executions in the United States in 2016, compared with 28 for all of last year, the center's data showed.

 Lawler was sentenced to death in 2000 after being found guilty in the murder of officer John Sowa, 28.
 A second officer, Patricia Cocciolone, survived the shooting with a shattered pelvis, damaged intestines and permanent brain injury.

 She testified at Lawler's trial, according to a Georgia Supreme Court summary of the case.

 The synopsis said Lawler and his girlfriend had been drinking at a bar near their Atlanta apartment the night of the October 1997 shooting.